-Edward Esko, Kushi Institute Macrobiotic Teacher and Counselor, is a key personality in the macrobiotic diet /health revolution.
+Edward Esko, Macrobiotic Teacher, Counselor, and Author, serves as Associate Director of the Kushi Institute as well as the K.I.
+Dean of Faculty.
+Edward was a key personality in the macrobiotic diet /health revolution.
 Edward trained extensively with Michio Kushi, and in 1972 became vice president of the East West Foundation, the non-profit macrobiotic educational organization founded by Michio Kushi.

 Edward has lectured in over a dozen countries, guiding thousands of people toward better health through the macrobiotic diet.
 Authoring and editing more than twenty texts on macrobiotic philosophy and cooking, many of which have been translated into different languages, he was honored with the Aveline Kushi Award in 2006 for his contributions.
 With Michio, he co-authored, among others, Macrobiotic Approach to Cancer (1982), and Nine Star Ki (1991).
 Edward has served as a Kushi Institute faculty member since 1977, devoting much of his energy to the Macrobiotic Leadership Program.

 Bettina Zumdick, Kushi Institute Macrobiotic Teacher and Counselor, has been involved in macrobiotics for over twenty-five years.
 A native of the Baltic Sea area in Germany, she studied food science at the University of Muenster.
 Bettina has taught macrobiotics and other mind-body-spirit related topics such as meditation, Tao Yin Yoga and chanting throughout Europe and the United States.